christine-martin/CEM_citsci_portfolio/README.md

 - results:
     - results/img: contains visualizations/images produced

+- final report: final report as a .pdf and .qmd

 ## Column names, descriptions, and data type:
 'species_data_totals' is the cleaned and renamed data, with 132 observations of 11 variables.
 Its column names, variable types, and variable descriptions are as follows -